 diaphragmatic breathing - Ventilation produced chiefly by movements of the diaphragm and abdominal muscles, i.e., inspiration using the diaphragm and expiration using the abdominal muscles.

 costal breathing - Ventilation produced chiefly by movements of the ribs, i.e., inspiration using the external intercostals and expiration using the internal intercostals.

-compliance - The ability of the alveoli and lung tissue to expand on inspiration; in clinical terms it is defined as the volume increase in the lungs per unit increase in the lung pressure; while clearly not a complete description of the pressure-volume properties of the lung, it is nevertheless useful in practice as a measure of the comparative stiffness of the lung; the stiffer the lung, the less the compliance; compliance is reduced by diseases which cause an accumulation of fibrous tissue in the lung or by edema in the alveolar spaces; it is increased in pulmonary emphysema and also with age, probably because of alterations in the elastic tissue in both cases.
+compliance - The ability of the alveoli and lung tissue to expand on inspiration; in clinical terms it is defined as the volume increase in the lungs per unit increase in the lung pressure; while clearly not a complete description of the pressure-volume properties of the lung, it is nevertheless useful in practice as a measure of the comparative stiffness of the lung; the stiffer the lung, the less the compliance; compliance is reduced by diseases which cause an accumulation of fibrous tissue in the lung or by edema in the alveolar spaces; it may be secondarily increased in progressed pulmonary emphysema due to the loss of elastic alveolar tissue and also similarly with increasing age, probably because of alterations in the elastic alveolar tissue in both cases.

 airway resistance - The measure of the ease with which air flows through tubular respiratory structures; higher resistance occurs in smaller tubes such as bronchioles and alveoli which have not emptied properly; it is a ratio of pressure to flow (R=V/I); thus, for the determination of airway resistance, intra alveolar pressure and airflow measurements are required.